 The nation is once again riveted by the horror of a mass murder.
 Viewing the tragedy in the national media coverage, talking about it on Facebook, Twitter and other internet venues is how we come together in modern society to share our anxiety and our grief.
 Prominent in all the discussions is the question of WHY-as if there is some rational answer to such irrational behavior.
 I suspect that in trying to answer “why”, we seek to comfort ourselves that there are ways we can find protection from such terror.

 The relationship between violence in general and mental illness has been studied extensively and the mentally ill do NOT seem to commit acts of violence at a greater rate than the general population.
 It can be argued that much violence, even murder, is enacted by people who do not meet any commonly recognized descriptions of mental illness.
 Violence by members of the general population includes gang members ( one of the highest urban sources of murder) organized crime members, persons involved in drug crime and jealous domestic partners.
-As an example, one third of women who are murdered according to the most recent statistics in 2005 are murdered by a domestic partner or spouse.
+As an example, one third of women who are murdered according to recent statistics are murdered by a domestic partner or spouse.

 Those of us in the mental health field have an obligation to help reduce the stigma of the mentally ill by emphasizing that emotional disturbance and violence do NOT go hand in hand.
 Most people with mental illness, even severe mental illness pose no danger to society, rather they are more likely to pose a danger to themselves.
 The risk of suicide is much higher than homicide in chronic mental illness.
 Other concurrent dangers of severe mental illness are homelessness, substance abuse, an inability to build enduring relationships and poverty.
 These are the primary risks of severe mental illness.
 People with mild and moderate degrees of mental illness, those with moderate depression, anxiety disorders, ADHD, obsessive compulsive disorder, etc can be among the most talented and productive members of society.
 Abraham Lincoln and Winston Churchill are two famous world leaders who suffered from depression.